 For members who began participating prior to January 1, 2022, KTRS also provides disability benefits for vested members at the rate of 60% of the final average salary.
-Members who began participating on or after January 1, 2022, will receive a disability benefit to be determined by the board through administrative regulation.
+TRS 4 members will receive a disability benefit to be determined by the board through administrative regulation.

 A life insurance benefit, payable upon the death of a member, is \$2,000 for active contributing members and \$5,000 for retired or disabled members who began participating before January 1, 2022.
-For members who entered on or after January 1, 2022, the life insurance benefit payable upon the death of a member is \$5,000 for active contributing members and \$10,000 for retired or disabled workers.
+For TRS 4 members the life insurance benefit payable upon the death of a member is \$5,000 for active contributing members and \$10,000 for retired or disabled workers.